-We consent to the use in this Amendment No. 1 to Registration Statement No. 333-43192 of PDF Solutions, Inc. of our report dated July 26, 2000 (relating to the financial statements of Applied Integrated Systems & Software Entwicklungs-, Produktions- und Vertriebs GmbH as of and for the year ended December 31, 1999).
+We consent to the use in this Amendment No. 5 to Registration Statement No. 333-43192 of PDF Solutions, Inc. of our report dated July 26, 2000 (relating to the financial statements of Applied Integrated Systems & Software Entwicklungs-, Produktions- und Vertriebs GmbH as of and for the year ended December 31, 1999), appearing in the Prospectus, which is part of such Registration Statement.